AngelCastilloB/java-thunderbolt/README.md

 License
 -------

 Thunderbolt is released under the terms of the MIT license.
-See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.